Deputies make arrest in year-long double homicide investigation

 DONALDSONVILLE - A man was arrested after an investigation revealed he had killed two people, including a 14-year-old girl, as well as shooting at three others.

-The Ascension Parish Sheriff's Office reported in a press release sent out Wednesday that Devonte Leblanc, 21, was arrested for a double homicide that happened in March of 2021.
+The Ascension Parish Sheriff's Office reported in a press release sent out Wednesday that Devonte Leblanc, 21, was arrested for a double homicide that happened in May 2021.

 Deputies responded to the scene to find Ejon Dabney, 21, and a 14-year-old girl dead in a car that had been struck by multiple gunshots.
 There were also three other passengers in the vehicle.
 It is unclear if they were hurt, but they survived.